joeybalardeta/frostbyte/README.md

  - No API's for AI move making

 ## Current Features
+- Player vs Player

 ## Future Planned Features
- - Player vs Player
+ - Move validation (any move is legal as of now)
  - Player vs Computer
  - Computer vs Computer
- - Potential machine learning for the AI engine to make better moves (and possibly calculate them faster)
+ - Computer vs Computer | Machine Learning Mode

+## Project Info
+ - Developed in WSL Ubuntu
+ - Compiled with gcc
+ - Compatibile with any OS (gcc and make required)